Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Complexity and performance

 Our implementation, on which we report in \cref{sec:impact:benchs}, is based on this approach.
-The advantage is that this uses a single call to the fast kernel basis algorithm of \cite{ZhouLabahnStorjohann2012}, for which a precise cost estimate is known when the input matrix has full rank.
+The advantage is that this uses a single call to the fast kernel basis algorithm of \cite{ZhouLabahnStorjohann2012}, for which a precise cost estimate is known.
 After the multiplication, whose cost is also well understood, we are left with the computation of a Hermite normal form of an \(\nvar \times \nvar\) matrix.
 In most interesting instances, this has negligible cost, since \(\nvar \ll \nbl\) (see for example \cref{sec:impact:applications,sec:impact:benchs}).

 Explicitly, the complexity of computing the kernel basis \(\mat{K}\) is \(\bigO{\nbl^{\expmm} \timepm{\frac{\vsdim}{\nbl}} \log(\frac{\vsdim}{\nbl})}\) \cite[Lem.\,2.10]{NeigerPernet2021}, while the multiplication to obtain \(\mat{Q}\), although possibly involving unbalanced degrees, has a lower complexity \cite[Lem.\,2.8]{NeigerPernet2021}.